shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/8-troubleshoot-site-to-site-vpn-gateway-connectivity.md

 1. The **GatewaySubnet** addresses have been correctly created and correspond with the default range.

-## Task-4: Check the gateway connections
+## Task 4: Check the gateway connections

 1. In the search bar, type virtual network gateway and then select **virtual network gateways**.